dannycjones/git-chauthor/README.md

 ```

 ## Known issues

+If you find a problem, feel free to submit an issue on the GitHub repository.

 - Does not handle not being in a Git repository very well
 - Does not handle malformed config very well